Tongariro National Park

 Where was The Lord of the Rings: The Fellowship of the Ring filmed?

 Tongariro National Park, in Ruapehu District, Manawatū-Whanganui (central North Island), is a real-world filming location used for The Lord of the Rings: The Fellowship of the Ring.
+This property has also appeared on screen in Hunt for the Wilderpeople, Willow.

 Where is Tongariro National Park located?